DungKHoang/Using-RedHat-NetApp-Ansible-collection/README.md

 ## Getting inventory from NetApp
- This set of playbooks will query iLO servers to collect data exposed with Redfish and generate CSV / JSON files
+ This set of playbooks will query NetApp ONTAP to collect data exposed with Redfish and generate CSV / JSON files

 ### CSV input file
   The CSV file contains list of IP addresses and credentials of NetApp storage.
 The format is: